Share the Dignity in Queensland schools

 The Queensland Government shares our passion to foster positive educational outcomes and alleviate emotional distress for students in need, by allowing them to focus on their education rather than on accessing supplies to manage their period.
 The Share the Dignity in Queensland schools initiative is proudly sponsored by the Queensland Government to help end period poverty.

-The Dignity Vending Machine is a world-first innovation that dispenses a free period pack, with six tampons and two pads, at the push of a button.
-Share the Dignity purchase and supply the specially made #PeriodPacks in the Dignity Vending Machines.
+The Dignity Vending Machine is a world-first innovation that dispenses a free period pack at the push of a button.
+Share the Dignity purchase and supply the specially made period packs in the Dignity Vending Machines.
+There are two types of period packs available – one containing 6 tampons and two pads (mixed), and the other containing three pads (pad-only).
 Each Dignity Vending Machine is programmed with a delivery delay of 3 minutes to ensure no period packs are wasted.

 Registering your interest for a Dignity Vending Machine